ed6767/IgExport/README.md

 # IgExport
 An application that exports Instagram Direct Messages.
 Easy and simple to use.

+This project is split into two apps, IgExport and IgExport Viewer.
+IgExport creates chat logs, while IgExport Viewer is simply a post processor and allows the logs to be read.

 ### Features
 - Export entire chats
 - Search entire chats